Final report for GNE16-122

 Analysis of response variables:

 Objective 1.
-We will measure CC N uptake by analyzing the N content in biomass samples of the CCs at two points in the season.
-The first CC biomass sample was taken in November to represent peak fall biomass (before a hard frost), and the second will be taken in April to represent peak spring biomass (before a tillage/termination event).
-At each sampling event, we will clip the above ground biomass from two 0.5 m2 quadrats in each plot.
-This biomass will be dried, weighed, and ground into a fine powder.
-A subsample of this powder will be analyzed for N concentration by combustion analysis.
-The same process will be used to determine N concentration in corn plant tissue from a subsample of each plot.
+We measured CC N uptake by analyzing the N content in biomass samples of the CCs at two points in the season.
+The first CC biomass sample was taken in early December to represent peak fall biomass (before a hard frost), and the second was taken in May to represent peak spring biomass (before a tillage/termination event).
+At each sampling event, we clipped the above ground biomass from two 0.5 m2 quadrats in each plot.
+This biomass was oven dried, weighed, and ground into a fine powder.
+A subsample of this powder was analyzed for N concentration by combustion analysis.
+The same process was used to determine N concentration in corn plant tissue from a subsample of each plot.

 Objective 2.
-To estimate differences in microbial biomass and activity, we used a lab incubation as well as mineralization cores incubated in situ.
+To estimate differences in microbial biomass and activity, we used a lab incubation as well as soil cores incubated in situ.
 We collected soils at 10 cm depth after interseeding, and twice more after harvest.
 These soils were dried and stored for later incubation using the CO2 burst method.
-Briefly, soils will be rewetted and incubated in a closed container for 24 hours.
-Accumulated CO2 will then be measured from the headspace.
+Briefly, soils were rewetted and incubated in a closed container for 7 days.
+Accumulated CO2 was then measured from the headspace using a LI-COR gas analyzer.
+Initial and final inorganic N extractions were also done.
 Results from this method have been shown to be directly proportional to microbial biomass, and tied to potential C and N mineralization.
 Additionally, three capped cores were installed in each plot and incubated for 2 weeks.
 Cores were 10 cm depth.
 A co-located 10 cm depth soil sample was also taken at the time of core installation.
-Inorganic nitrogen was extracted from these soil cores and the initial soil sample with 2M KCl and will be analyzed for nitrate and ammonium concentrations via colorimetric analysis.
-The difference between the initial soil sample and the incubated soil can be used to estimate N mineralization rates.
+Inorganic nitrogen was extracted from these soil cores and the initial soil sample with 2M KCl and were analyzed for nitrate and ammonium concentrations via colorimetric analysis.
+The difference between the initial soil sample and the incubated soil were used to estimate N mineralization rates.
 We conducted 2 rounds of 2 week incubations in all plots in November and December.

 Objective 3: On the same day as corn planting, we buried four positively charged resin bags in each plot.
 These resin bags were buried below the bottom of the plow layer (35 cm).
-The resins are positively charged and will attract and hold negatively charged nitrate.
-Two resins from each plot were removed before the winter (at peak fall biomass), and the final two will be removed from the field in the spring before cover crop termination.
-This sequential removal will allow us to quantify temporal differences in leaching among treatments.
-They will then be extracted with 3 M KCl, and the extract will be analyzed for nitrate concentrations through colorimetric methods.
-These concentrations will be used to estimate differences in nitrate leaching among the treatments.
-We are also tracking the concentration of inorganic N in surface soils at critical points throughout the experiment to document when surface N becomes available for nitrification or nitrate leaching.
+The resins were positively charged and attract and hold negatively charged nitrate.
+Two resins from each plot were removed before the winter (at peak fall biomass), and the final two were removed from the field in the spring before cover crop termination.
+This sequential removal allowed us to quantify temporal differences in leaching among treatments.
+They were extracted with 3 M KCl, and the extract was analyzed for nitrate concentrations through colorimetric methods.
+These concentrations were used to estimate differences in nitrate leaching among the treatments.
+We also tracked the concentration of inorganic N in surface soils at critical points throughout the experiment to document when surface N was available for nitrification or nitrate leaching.

-Objective 5: Microbial community shifts will be evaluated with a phospholipid fatty acid (PLFA) analysis.
-This analysis will be done on samples from the November soil sampling to elucidate any differences between treatments at the end of the fall when all CCs are fully established.
-The PLFA analysis will allow us to determine a ratio of fungal to bacterial microbial biomass.
-It will also allow us to see if there have been any effects of the treatments on specific groups of soil microbes.
+Objective 5: Microbial community shifts were evaluated with a phospholipid fatty acid (PLFA) analysis.
+This analysis was done on samples from the December soil sampling to elucidate any differences between treatments at the end of the fall when all CCs are fully established, as well as the May sampling to estimate effects of treatments on the following crop year.
+The PLFA analysis allows us to determine a ratio of fungal to bacterial microbial biomass, as well as to see any effects of the treatments on specific groups of soil microbes.
+Additionally, 16s rRNA amplicon sequencing was used to compare soil bacterial community taxonomic composition among treatments from samples in both December and the following spring.

 Education & Outreach Activities and Participation Summary